3rd Party Reproduction

 Preliminary Testing

 Before beginning any fertility treatment, including IVF, initial tests are necessary.
 These typically include a semen analysis for the male partner and blood tests for the female partner or egg donor.
-These tests help assess fertility preservation options and ensure everything is ready for the treatment.
+These tests help assess fertility preservation options and ensure readiness for the treatment.

 Step 2: